Rahm, Koepka seek to keep US Open focus amid merger turmoil

 The winners of the first two majors of the year -- Rahm claimed his second major title at the Masters in April and Koepka bagged his fifth at the PGA Championship last month -- were among the many blindsided by the shock announcement last week that the PGA Tour and DP World Tour would join forces with the Saudi Public Investment Fund.

-The deal is being billed as one that will end the bitter rift that erupted when the PIF-funded LIV Golf breakaway league launched in October 2021.
+The deal is being billed as one that will end the bitter rift that erupted when the breakaway LIV Golf league launched in October 2021.

 But the merger has already drawn scrutiny from US lawmakers, and with nothing official and few details released of how the rapprochement will unfold, players arriving at Los Angeles Country Club for the 123rd US Open almost uniformly said they were just trying to shut out the politics and focus on the task at hand.

-"I get the secrecy.
-It's just not easy as a player that's been involved, like many others, to wake up one day and see this bombshell.
-That's why we're all in a bit of a state of limbo because we don't know what's going on and how much is finalized and how much they can talk about, either."
+Rahm said he understood the need to keep negotiations quiet, but with so little information available about what the future golf landscape will look like "we're all in a bit of a state of limbo because we don't know what's going on and how much is finalized and how much they can talk about, either."

 While another layer of uncertainty is the last thing Rahm wants to see at a US Open, Koepka said his ability to shut out distractions is one of his main advantages at a major championship.